-You pay only \$159.00 when you order the Comstar T F deluxe line printer that prints 8'3x11 full size, single sheet, roll or fan fold paper, labels, etc. Impact dat matrix, bidirectional, LESS the value of the SPECIAL SOFTWARE DISCOUNT COUPON we pack with your printer that allows you to SAVE OVER \$500 off software sale prices!!
+You pay only \$159.00 when you order the Comstar T/F deluxe line printer that prints 81⁄2x11 full size, single sheet, roll or fan fold paper, labels, etc. Impact dot matrix, bidirectional.
+LESS the value of the SPECIAL SOFTWARE DISCOUNT COUPON we pack with your printer that allows you to SAVE OVER \$500 off software sale prices!!
 With only \$100 of savings applied your net printer cost is only \$59.00.